osm-search/Nominatim/docs/admin/Deployment-PHP.md

 for background information on configuring the services.

 !!!
 Note
-    Throughout this page, we assume that your Nominatim project directory is located in `/srv/nominatim-project` and that you have installed Nominatim using the default installation prefix `/usr/local`.
+    Throughout this page, we assume your Nominatim project directory is located in `/srv/nominatim-project` and you have installed Nominatim using the default installation prefix `/usr/local`.
 If you have put it somewhere else, you need to adjust the commands and configuration accordingly.